 Does finance no longer need money?

-The Swiss Bankers Association has sponsored a study, authored by Ph.
-Bacchetta of the Finance Institute in Lausanne, on the Swiss Sovereign Money Initiative.
+The Swiss Bankers Association has sponsored a study on the Swiss Sovereign Money Initiative, authored by Ph.
+Bacchetta of the Finance Institute in Lausanne.
 The purpose of the study is to reject sovereign money reform – which would hardly be worth mentioning were it not for the study to be a lesson in pure Banking School doctrine.
-For example, the study asserts neutrality of bankmoney, not recognizing any problem related to bankmoney and bank credit, especially no overshoot which causes crises in banking, finance and the economy, even alleging that there is no link between bankmoney and credit, and – according to a study by Schularick/Taylor – that credit has been decoupling from money.
+For example, the study asserts neutrality of bankmoney, not recognizing any problem related to bankmoney and bank credit, especially no monetary overshoot which repeatedly causes crises.
+The study even asserts that there is no link between bankmoney and credit, and – according to another study by Schularick/Taylor – that credit has been decoupling from money.

 If you want to read more of the 33-pages study > The sovereign money initiative in Switzerland, by Ph.
 Bacchetta